antoine-le-calloch/followup-request-listener/Readme.md

 # Followup Request Listener

-A simple Python service that listens for follow-up requests during the night and wait during the day.
+A simple Python service that listens for skyportal follow-up requests during the night and wait during the day.

 ## Setup
 ```bash